Final Project

 - An overview of your research question and the purpose of the simulation.

-- A walk-through of how you used the generative agents to simulate class dynamics.
+- A walk-through of how you used the generative agents.

 - The results and insights from the simulation.

-- A reflection on the accuracy and utility of the agents in representing class dynamics.
+- A reflection on the accuracy and utility of the agents.

 Final Submission (60%):